quietui/quiet/docs/docs/developers/contributing.md

 ## Code contributions & licensing

 By submitting a contribution to this project, you are agreeing to license your entire contribution under the same terms of the project's license(s).
-If you do not agree to license your contribution under these terms, please do not contribute to the project.
+This includes open source and commercial licenses chosen by the author.
+If you do not agree to license your contribution under these terms, do not contribute to the project.

 ## AI-generated code